 6. Help Chicken

-Signature dish: Wrap "Chick Chick."
+Signature dish: Wrap "Chick Chick"

 7. PANIPURI 4 WAYS

-Signature dish: Panipuri with 4 Thai flavors.
+Signature dish: Panipuri with four Thai-inspired flavors.

 8. Long Yuan